Emergence of Symbols in Neural Networks for Semantic Understanding and Communication

 \textbf{Learning new tasks by symbolic manipulation}

-Next, we examine if the symbols generated by SEA-net, together with internal network configurations corresponding to them, can capture compositional semantic information that enables the network to learn new capabilities by searching in the symbol space alone, without changing the network structure.
+Next, we examined whether the symbols generated by SEA-net, along with their corresponding internal network configurations, could effectively capture compositional semantic information that enables the network to learn new capabilities by searching the symbol space alone, without changing the network structure.
 To this end, we conducted an incremental learning experiment.
-Specifically, in the first stage, the system was trained to recognize 99 classes through training network parameters and the symbolic inputs together, as described above.
-In the second stage, the remaining one class, named here as the symbolically inferred class, was learned by manipulating the symbolic inputs to the system while the network parameters were kept fixed.
-We found that all categories can be symbolically inferred with accuracy well beyond the chance level (Fig. S1).
-These results demonstrate that the system can acquire new capabilities by purely symbolic manipulation, that is, SEA-net can form novel symbols, based on a grounded symbol set, to correctly identify new categories.
+Specifically, in the first stage, the system was trained to recognize 99 classes through training network parameters and symbolic inputs together, as described above.
+In the second stage, the remaining class (referred to as the symbolically inferred class) was learned by manipulating the symbolic inputs to the system, while the network parameters remained fixed.
+Results showed that all categories were symbolically inferred with accuracy well beyond chance (Fig. S1).
+Thus, the system acquired new capabilities by pure symbolic manipulation, i.e., SEA-net can form novel symbols, based on a grounded symbol set, to correctly identify new categories.

-Interestingly, we found that some categories (e.g., bee, flatfish, keyboard, and worm) could be identified with significantly higher accuracy by simultaneously training the network parameters and the symbolic inputs than trained by symbolic manipulation alone, indicating that they cannot be well inferred by using the knowledge obtained in learning other categories.
-Consistently, these categories were more likely to be located at the periphery of the semantic network, i.e., at a further distance from other nodes (Fig. S2).
-It has been suggested that there is a specific set of symbols forming the ``grounding kernel'' (\emph{23}), which forms a highly parsimonious representation base to composite other symbols.
-The categories that cannot be well symbolically inferred may belong to a similar ``kernel'' that needs unique knowledge to identify.
-These results suggest that, similar to the pedagogical consideration in the human education system, the most effective way to expand the knowledge of the SEA-net-based system is to prioritize learning a primary set of symbols.
+Interestingly, certain categories (e.g., bee, flatfish, keyboard, and worm) were identified with significantly higher accuracy when the network parameters and symbolic inputs were trained simultaneously, rather than by symbolic manipulation alone, indicating that these categories cannot be effectively inferred by leveraging knowledge obtained from learning other categories.
+Consistently, these categories were more often located at the periphery of the semantic network, i.e., at a further distance from other nodes (Fig. S2).
+Previous research has suggested that a specific set of symbols form the “grounding kernel” (23), thus creating a highly parsimonious foundation to composite other symbols.
+Those categories that cannot be well inferred symbolically may belong to a similar “kernel” that requires unique knowledge for identification.
+Thus, akin to the pedagogical principles in human education, the optimal approach for expanding knowledge in the SEA-net-based system involves prioritizing the acquisition of a primary set of symbols.

 \textbf{Knowledge transfer between separate systems through symbolic communication}